museomix/museomix.org-v2/wp-content/plugins/media-file-renamer/readme.txt

 * Fix: Little naming issue when numbering + custom filter is used.

 = 2.6.0 =
-* Add: Lock/Unlock icons in the Media Manager.
+* Add: Lock/Unlock icons in the Media Library.
 * Add: Rename depending on the title of the post the media is attached to.

 = 2.5.0 =